 Condemnation & Eminent Domain

-There are few consultants who can take you entirely through the acquisition, relocation or eminent domain process from the project’s beginning to end.
-Our experienced attorney and non-attorney professional staff allows us to give our clients this professional service at competitive costs.
+There are few consultants who can take local government entirely through the eminent domain process from the project’s initiation in preliminary design and selection of appraisers, to property owner negotiation, the administration of relocation benefit, to filing the condemnation action and conducting commissioners’ hearings.
+Our experienced eminent domain attorneys and professional staff allow us to give our clients this comprehensive service at competitive costs.

 CONDEMNATION & EMINENT DOMAIN Key Concepts